 When using standard shingles made from wood, ceramic or metal, you end up with a uniform look that matches the surrounding homes in your neighborhood.
 If you want a truly unique look that makes your home stand out from the crowd in the Chicago area, consider selecting steam bent cedar shingles.
 Instead of abrupt, sharp edges along the roof-line, steam bent shingles create a soft curved profile at every level.

-Steam bent cedar shingles, also known as “steam curled shingles”, look great many home styles like tiny cottages and expansive Tudors.
+Installing steam bent cedar shingles, also known as “steam curled shingles”, look great many home styles like tiny cottages and expansive Tudors.
 The moldable shingles allow you to shape your roof in a wave or circular pattern that mimics natural structures.
 Installers use their skills to create patterns that play with light and shadows.
 The final layout feels like it has a lot of movement and style as a result.